exanauts/ExaPF.jl/docs/src/index.md

 2. Second layer: Interface between power network and NLE or NLP in [formulations](lib/formulations.md)
 3. Third layer: Evaluators for nonlinear problems

-The third layer is for users working in optimization whereas the first layer is for electrical engineers.
-They meet in the second layer.
+The third layer is for numerical optimization whereas the first layer provides the physical properties at the electrical engineering level.

 ## Table of contents